 Once you’ve pinpointed the editorial content of media sources that are relevant to your business, you can filter your articles based on the vast range of metadata we attribute to each site in your dataset.

-All mentions from news sources can be chopped and sliced by geolocation, monthly visitors, sentiment, impact, site ranking and other traffic data.
-A great way to identify influential news articles is by using the Impact Score.
+All mentions from news sources can be chopped and sliced by A great way to identify influential news articles is by using the Impact Score.
 This score shows you the potential impact of an author, site or mention and is based on two things: how much potential a mention has to be seen and how often it has been viewed, shared or retweeted, as well as accounting for MozRank when relevant.

 The MozRank score is a measure of the site’s credibility, hence how influential it is.

 The score is calculated on a logarithmic scale between 0 and 10, depending on the backlinks and linking websites’ quality.
 It is by far the most widely-liked SEO benchmarking tool but can be confusing to dissect.

 You can click on the MozRank numbers in Brandwatch to get more details.

 Alternatively, you can also sort your news sources by backlinks, the number of web pages that link to that site, which is another important influence metric.

 By default, the news sites component shows the top 10 sites, but you can change this by clicking on the controls button and filter the number to the amount of sites you’d like to retrieve.